 I touched on this before but felt it deserved its own post; can you suffer from dyscalculia and be an accountant?
 Yes, Yes, triple Yes!!!

 I will start by saying frustratingly there is not a universally agreed definition of Dyscalculia and unfortunately research into it has not been as well funded or developed as it has for Dyslexia.

 Of the different descriptions of Dyscalculia I prefer the DSM-5 definition which is:

 “DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) characterises Dyscalculia as: ‘a condition that affects the ability to acquire mathematical skills.
 Dyscalculia learners may have difficulty understanding simple number concepts, lack an intuitive grasp of numbers, and have problems learning number facts and procedures.
 Even if they produce a correct answer or use a correct method, they may do so mechanically and without confidence.”

-Please note that Dyscalculia is not the same as Maths Anxiety; it is crucial you understand there is a difference
+(Please note that Dyscalculia is not the same as Maths Anxiety; I post a separate blog about this.)

 Why Dyscalculia won’t stop you in accounting?